 Calle Almte.
 Nelson, 3, 35660 Corralejo, Las Palmas, Spain

 We dined at this fully plant-based restaurant a couple of times while staying in Corralejo.
 The cuisine is varied – there’s Asian, Indian, Italian and Canarian dishes.
 It is run by two friendly women, who speak to you in Spanish (even if you do not understand :D).
-We went with the buffet option (a fixed price of around 15€, comparable to prices in Finland) and ate as much as we could.
+We went with the buffet option (a fixed price of €15) and ate as much as we could.
+One evening I went for the tiramisu, which was apparently the best in Fuerteventura.
+They also have an à la carte menu with many mouth-watering options to choose from.
+On another night, we dropped in for wine and snacks.
+The atmosphere is perfect for a wine and dine.

 This place is pretty much an oasis in the scenic little historic town of Betancuria, that’s the best way to describe it.
 It’s an open restaurant serving Beyond burgers surrounded by lush vegetation.
-They also serve non-vegan stuff but we ignore that part and sit down to enjoy some fast food.
+They also serve non-vegan stuff, but we ignore that part and sit down to enjoy some fast food.
 A kitty also joined me at the table.

-6. Las tapas de Miguel
+6. Las tapas de Miguel – vegan options

 Calle Piragua, 5, 35625 Morro Jable, Las Palmas, Spain

 On a beach day in Morro Jable, in the southern part of the island, we walked through a small area crowded with different restaurants in search of any vegan options for lunch.
-We finally settled here as they had a ‘vegeteriano’ section on the menu and the staff, some friendly Italians, told us that they could make any pizza.
-We ordered a Marinara and a cheeseless Veggie pizza.
+We finally settled here as they had a ‘vegetariano’ section on the menu and the staff, some friendly Italians, told us that they could make any pizza.
+We ordered a Marinara and a cheese-less Veggie pizza.
 Both were very good, I especially liked the Marinara with extra garlic and a well-done crust.

-7. Punta Elena Beach
+7. Punta Elena Beach – vegan options

 Av.
 Corralejo Grandes Playas, 83, 35660 Corralejo, Las Palmas, Spain

-The apartment we stayed at in Corralejo by the same name, had a nice restaurant serving continental food.
-Unfortunately most of it involved dragging poor little sea creatures out of the ocean.
-But we got a fresh and tasty fruit and nut salad along with Canarian Potatoes on the side – basically spiced boiled new potatoes, served with a paprika dip sauce.
+The apartment we stayed at in Corralejo by the same name, has a restaurant serving continental food.
+Unfortunately, most of it involves dragging poor little sea creatures out of the ocean.
+We got a fresh and tasty fruit and nut salad along with Canarian Potatoes on the side – basically spiced boiled new potatoes, served with a paprika dip sauce.
 The staff seemed to know what the word ‘vegan’ meant, so that was nice.
-They also have a veggie burrito (made vegan without cheese).
-I don’t have photos of those as we ordered some drinks and quickly finished the food to move to the seaside pool bar.
-This restaurant and bar are also open to the public.

 c.
 José Segura Torres, 14, 35660 Corralejo, Fuerteventura.